brootaylor/brootaylor-v3/src/_content/pages/about.md

 I morph between being called a **Frontend Web Developer** / **Frontend Engineer** / **UI Engineer** / **Design Engineer** these days.
 But I do *miss* calling myself a **Web Designer & Developer** as that still makes sense to me.

 I specialise in the "[front-of-the-front-end](https://bradfrost.com/blog/post/front-of-the-front-end-and-back-of-the-front-end-web-development/){rel=external}" &mdash; the somewhat broad and *fuzzy* intersection between design and back-end engineering.
-From time to time, you'll also find me tinkering around in the “*back-of-the-front-end*”.
+From time to time, you'll also find me tinkering around in the “*back-of-the-front-end*”. {.call-out}

 I'm quite good at picking up new skills and programming languages, as well as problem solving.
 I've been fortunate enough to work with some really talented, kind and supportive people, and much of the success I've enjoyed during <span id="fnref:career" rel="doc-noteref"><a href="#fn:career" rel="footnote">my career <sup>1</sup></a></span> is thanks to them.